top of page

 Why Use a Mobile Notary for Court Documents?

-• Evening, weekend, and urgent appointments available
+• Same-day and urgent availability

-• Reduced risk of rejection due to errors
+• Reduced risk of rejection

-What to Bring to Your Court Notarization Appointment
+What to Bring to Your Appointment

-• A valid, unexpired government-issued photo ID
+• Valid, unexpired government-issued photo ID

-• All documents ready but unsigned
+• Documents ready but unsigned

 • All required signers present

-• Any special court instructions or case numbers
+• Any court instructions or case details

 Common Court Notarization Mistakes to Avoid

-• Signing documents before the notary arrives
+• Signing before the notary arrives

-• Using expired or incorrect identification
+• Using expired or incorrect ID

 • Missing required notarization wording